Malakbel-001/Discord-Picker/README.md

-# malakbel-bot
+# Discord-Picker.

-This is my personal Discord bot for the time being
+This is still a work in progress.

 ### Looking to implement :
-- Asking availabilities from players on server
+- Availability Checker
 - Google API
-- Maybe League API also
+- Bonus: League API for other functionality

 ## Installation